billkarsh/SpikeGLX/Markdown/UserManual.md

 >   the highest, then 16 bits, hence 2 bytes are used to store the data for
 >   that device.
 Dev1 may need {0,1,2,3 or 4} bytes to hold its XD lines.
 >   Dev2 is evaluated the same way, but independently.
 In the stream, all
 >   the bytes for dev1 are together, followed by all those for dev2.
+These
+>   bytes are set into 16-bit words.
+Note that the metadata item
+>   `nSavedChans` tallies: analog 16-bit channels + digital 16-bit words.
 >
 > 5. Trigger line numbering depends on bytes.
 Say XD1="0:4,22" and XD2="9."
 >   Suppose you want to use line #9 on dev2 as a TTL trigger input.
 You